tiprankstipranks

 Regulation - Risk 2

 BLS's preclinical services utilize animals in preclinical testing of the safety and efficacy of drugs and devices.
-Such activities are required for the development of new medicines and medical devices under regulatory regimes in the U.S., Europe, Japan, and other countries.
-Increased regulations and restrictions on the import of research animals into various countries, as well as limitations of supply could impact BLS's ability to conduct preclinical research and could have an adverse effect on BLS's financial condition, results of operations, and cash flows.
+Such activities are typically required for the development of new medicines and medical devices under regulatory regimes in the U.S., Europe, Japan, and other countries.
+Increased or changed regulations and restrictions on the import of research animals into various countries, as well as limitations of supply could impact BLS's ability to conduct preclinical research and could have an adverse effect on BLS's financial condition, results of operations, and cash flows.
 In addition, acts of vandalism and other acts by animal rights activists who object to the use of animals in drug development could have an adverse effect on the Company.

 Regulation - Risk 3